Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Numerical experiments

-The evolutions of the absolute error in total energy from various methods were compared (against the exact value of $E_{0}=0.5$) and plotted in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_AE}.
-We can see from the figure that, with a stepsize of $h=0.1$ (left panel), the absolute error of the RK3 method rises quickly before settling down, while the absolute errors of two split GENERIC integrators appear to be constants after initial oscillations.
-Consistent with our findings in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_Entropy_RMSE}, the absolute error of mYBABY is smaller than that of YBABY.
-Nevertheless, both mYBABY and YBABY methods are more accurate than the RK3 method.
+The evolutions of the absolute error in the total energy from various methods were compared (against the exact value of $E_{0}=2$) and plotted in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_AE}.
+We can see from the figure that, with a stepsize of $h=0.1$ (left panel), the absolute error of the RK3 method rises quickly before eventually settling down, while the absolute errors of the two split GENERIC integrators oscillate strongly with the amplitudes decreasing.
+Consistent with our findings in Fig.~\ref{fig:GENERIC_Int_DHO_Energy_Entropy_RMSE}, the absolute error of mYBABY is largely smaller than that of YBABY.
+Nevertheless, both mYBABY and YBABY methods are more accurate than the RK3 method with a relatively large stepsize.
 The behavior is rather similar with a larger stepsize of $h=0.5$ (right panel) except the magnitude of the error obtained from each method is considerably larger than that with a smaller stepsize.

-Fig.~\ref{fig:GENERIC_Int_DHO_Entropy_AE} compares the control of the entropy production from various methods.
-The behavior of the YBABY, mYBABY, and RK3 methods are very similar to that of Fig.~\ref{fig:GENERIC_Int_DHO_Energy_AE}.
-Interestingly, with a stepsize of $h=0.1$ (left panel), the absolute error of the ADG method initially grows before decreasing to a smaller value than that of alternative methods.
-Furthermore, the absolute error of mYBABY is initially smaller than that of ADG, however, the former becomes larger than the latter as time goes on.
+Figure~\ref{fig:GENERIC_Int_DHO_Entropy_AE} compares the control of the entropy production from a variety of methods.
+The behavior of the YBABY, mYBABY, and RK3 methods are similar to that of Fig.~\ref{fig:GENERIC_Int_DHO_Energy_AE}.
+Interestingly, with a stepsize of $h=0.1$ (left panel), the absolute error of the ADG method, while oscillating, initially grows before decreasing while the absolute error of mYBABY, also oscillating, is constantly smaller than that of ADG.
 The behavior is again very similar with a larger stepsize of $h=0.5$ (right panel) except the magnitude of the errors.